mavryk-network/mavryk-packaging/docs/support-policy.md

    -->
 # Packages support policy

-`tezos-packaging` provides packages for Ubuntu, Fedora and macOS for each stable and release-candidate version of Octez.
+`mavryk-packaging` provides packages for Ubuntu, Fedora and macOS for each stable and release-candidate version of Mavkit.

 This document describes which versions of the aforementioned OSes are targeted by our packages.